shashankboosi/cloudflare-ai/README.md

-# cloudflare-ai
+# Cloudflare

-Build an AI powered application using cloudflare and agents
+This repository contains the code to create an MCP server and deploy it on Cloudflare